microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

     ```
 ### Details explanation of some configurations
 #### `<javaVersion>`
+The supported values for Web App on Linux is only **jre8**.

+The supported values for Web App on Windows:

  Supported Value | Description
 ---|---
 `1.7` | Java 7, Newest minor version